 Many real estate investors offer to purchase your house, regardless of what mortgage scenario or the equity amount, and can even lease it back to you.
-Sometimes, the investor will even rent with the option of selling your home back to you to you should your scenario improve, called a lease option.
+Sometimes, the investor will even rent with the option of selling your home back to you should your scenario improve, called a lease option.

 This option is perfect for individuals whose houses are in danger of foreclosure.
-Many folks can get refinancing, or a home equity credit line (HELOC) for flexibility, but in the most extraordinary instances the equity might just not be there to haggle with.
+Many folks can get refinancing, or a home equity credit line (HELOC) for flexibility, but in the most extraordinary instances, the equity might just not be there to haggle with.